abrie/catalogme/README.md

 # (<sub><sup>experimental</sup></sub>) Catalog Site Builder

+This is an attempt to generalize previous projects into a useful utility.

 A tool to build/generate a digital catalog according to a flat JSON schema.

-This project requires data files not currently checked into the repository.<br> So, at present, it's not useful to anyone other than myself.
 ## Requirements
 NPM, Golang 1.13, HAProxy ~2, Python ~3.